The-Marcy-Lab-School/DOM_Events_Labs/short-response.md

   ```

 5. Assuming we have the following code in an HTML file.
 Describe what the JavaScript code is doing.
 What would happen when we submit the form?
 Answer: On line 1 we are creating a variable called `catForm` and we are storing the form into this variable.
 We are grabbing this element by its `Id` which is `new-cat`.
 We add an event to our form and the type of event is `submit` and this event only fire when a user click  `button` or `input type ='submit'` inside a `form`.
-We also pass a function to our eventListener and this function created an `input` variable which grabs the form element at index 1.
+We also pass a function to our eventListener and inside this function we create an `input` variable which grabs the form element at index 1.

       ```html